(Hottarake no Shima – Haruka to Maho no Kagami)

 Sixteen-year-old Haruka is upset that she has lost the hand mirror that her late mother gave her as a child.
 Hoping to get back the mirror, she goes to pay homage to the shrine where, according to legend, the foxes are reputed to return lost things.
 While there, she sees a small creature picking up dropped items.
 She follows it into the woods and is drawn down into a pool that takes her to an underworld where the creature and its kind live.
 Everything there has been based around abandoned items they have scavenged from the human world.
 The creature Teo is fearful as her being there would be a disaster if she were discovered and so Haruka puts on a mask.
 The two of them set out to find her mother’s hand mirror.
 However, the quest brings them up against The Baron, the autocratic overlord of this world who rides above it in an airship and for whom the mirror is an essential element in his plan for world conquest.

 Shinsuke Sato is a new name to me.
 Checking his background, the surprise is that Sato doesn’t come from an anime background but one in live-action films.
 He had previously directed the science-fiction film Princess Blade (2001), the family film All About My Dog (2005) and the romance Sand Clock (2008).
-Subsequent to Oblivion Island, all of Sato’s work has been in live-action science-fiction with Gantz (2010) about people forced to participate in a game hunting aliens, Library Wars (2013) and sequels set in a future where librarians are fighting an autocratic government army to stop the burning of books, the zombie film I Am Hero (2015); and Death Note: Light Up the New World (2016), an entry in the popular Death Note series.
+Subsequent to Oblivion Island, all of Sato’s work has been in live-action science-fiction with Gantz (2010) about people forced to participate in a game hunting aliens, Library Wars (2013) and sequels set in a future where librarians are fighting an autocratic government army to stop the burning of books, the zombie film I Am Hero (2015); Death Note: Light Up the New World (2016), an entry in the popular Death Note series; the superhero anime adaptation Inuyashiki (2018); and the manga adaptation Bleach (2018).
 Sato has also written a number of screenplays for other films.

 Thereafter the film plunges us into its extraordinary magical world.
 Here Shinsuke Sato is less concerned with the adventure than he is with the wonderfully eccentric world that he has put together on the screen for us – sort of like the underground world of recycled junk in Flushed Away (2006) but with a hundred times the amount of detail placed into the background texture and the animators ordered to use every colour of the rainbow at once.
 The film is incredibly rich in colour and creativity, be it characters racing around in vast Rube Goldberg machines that look like ramshackle giant-sized pink ostriches or trains that run through the city on a one-wheeler monorail.